 3. What is your favourite medium and why?

 Collage seems to be the most suitable art tool for me.
 It gives the maximum freedom and opportunity to overcome almost every physical and cultural convention.
 I mean, photography can’t let you make a ring and a man the same size and put them together.
 Classical painting is made in a classical way with oil paint and without paper fragments and pieces of 3d objects.
 All in all, collage is a kind of mighty mixer that can absorb antique statue, glitter jacket and mash it into something really new and complete.

 It’s a combination of dull arithmetical procedures.
 Let’s take work “My failed Math Exam” as an example.

-According to the task conditions, I had Marni bracelet and bag.
-At first I subtracted default white background from every object.
-After that, I had been trying to combine that pieces (stubs) on a previously prepared geometrically lined background.
+According to the task conditions, I had a Marni bracelet and bag.
+At first, I subtracted the default white background from every object.
+After that, I had been trying to combine those pieces (stubs) on a previously prepared geometrically lined background.
 I summed, flattened them with each other in one and another way, but had no success because of my innate arithmetical disorder, lol.